uviclibraries/rstudio/basics-0.md

   ![Code Editor, R console, Workplace and Plots](images/rstudio-01.png)
 - Open RStudio and get familiar with the interface by finding 4 windows
 - In the console in the bottom left window type: help(mean) and then press enter on your keyboard.
     - This will provide you with information about the mean function in RStudio.
-The help information will be displayed in the bottom right window.
+The help information will be displayed in the bottom right window.<br>
 ![console help(mean)](images/rstudio-02.gif)
 2. **Data types and entering data**
 - Create a new RScript by selecting the **File** menu then **New File** and then **R script**.